-• Amendment to IFRS 16, 'Leases' - Covid-19 related rent concessions - As a result of the coronavirus (COVID-19) pandemic, rent concessions have been granted to lessees.
-Such concessions might take a variety of forms, including payment holidays and deferral of lease payments.
-On 28 May 2020, the IASB published an amendment to IFRS 16 that provides an optional practical expedient for lessees from assessing whether a rent concession related to COVID-19 is a lease modification.
+- 2 Application of new and revised International Financial Reporting Standards ("IFRS") (continued) - 2.1 New and revised IFRS applied on the financial statements (continued) - Amendment to IFRS 16, 'Leases' Covid-19 related rent concessions As a result of the coronavirus (COVID-19) pandemic, rent concessions have been granted to lessees.
+In May 2020, the IASB published an amendment to IFRS 16 that provided an optional practical expedient for lessees from assessing whether a rent concession related to COVID-19 is a lease modification.
+On 31 March 2021, the IASB published an additional amendment to extend the date of the practical expedient from 30 June 2021 to 30 June 2022.
 Lessees can elect to account for such rent concessions in the same way as they would if they were not lease modifications.
 In many cases, this will result in accounting for the concession as variable lease payments in the period(s) in which the event or condition that triggers the reduced payment occurs.
-The impact of the amendment is immaterial on the financial statements of the Company.

-Notes to the financial statements for the year ended 31 December 2020 (continued)
+The impact of the above amendment is immaterial on the financial statements of the Company.

-2 Application of new and revised International Financial Reporting Standards ("IFRS") (continued)
+Notes to the financial statements for the year ended 31 December 2021 (continued)

-2.2 New and revised IFRS in issue but not yet effective and not early adopted
+- 2 Application of new and revised International Financial Reporting Standards ("IFRS") (continued) - 2.2 New and revised IFRS in issue but not yet effective and not early adopted

-The Company has not yet applied the following new standards, amendments, and interpretations that have been issued but are not yet effective:
+The Company has not yet applied the following new standards, amendments and interpretations that have been issued but are not yet effective: